MoDz420/DuckovCheatMenu/README.md

 └── Duckov_Data/
 └── Mods/

-3. Launch the game — the mod will load automatically if installed correctly.
+3. Launch the game and the mod should be available to activate in the mods section.

 ---